 A Nutritional & Holistic Approach to Recovery

-Organic tasks like gardening and cooking are part of the life-changing experience offered to young adults living at Red Oak Recovery®.
+Organic tasks like gardening and cooking are part of the life-changing experience offered to young adults living at Red Oak Recovery.
 In our beautiful North Carolina setting, clients learn to share and appreciate the healthy connection between food, physical health, emotional health, and cooperation.
 Paired with gender-specific clinical treatment and life-skills classes, nutritional therapy is one of the building blocks on the pathway to successful sobriety.
-Dial 866.457.7426 or fill out a confidential contact form to get in touch with our admissions counselors or learn more about our culinary therapy program.
+Dial 866.457.7426 or fill out a confidential contact form to get in touch with our enrollment counselors or learn more about our culinary therapy program.